-CHARLOTTE, N.C. - Armed robberies in an east Charlotte Hispanic community have spiked in the last week.
+Armed robberies in an east Charlotte Hispanic community have spiked in the last week.
 There were seven robberies over the span of 48 hours.

 The Charlotte-Mecklenburg Police Department held a news conference Thursday to reach out to the Hispanic community.

 "Ultimately, we don't want this to be a situation where people have seen something, and they don't trust us enough to let us know," Chief Kerr Putney said.